hd10-hd10/BitWardenProxMox/README.md

-# This is for people Running ProxMox as your main HyperVisor
+# NOTE: This is for people Running ProxMox as your main Hypervisor.
 ## Basic structure
 ProxMox -> Windows Server 2022 -> Ubuntu Server 22.04 LTS -> BitWarden
 The Guide is largely the same, but there are a few differences in the setup.